Jason2Brownlee/AuthoritySite/advice/knowledge_efficiency.md

 We are expects and teaching developers "the way" is our default approach.
 It is also a much harder business to build.

 It is MUCH easier to develop a business that helps developers do what they are already doing.

-No education is required.
-Little risk on your or their part.
-The outcome is known and desired.
+* No education is required.
+* Little risk on your or their part.
+* The outcome is known and desired.
+* They already value the solution.
+* They already invest in the area.
+* They really do want faster, cheaper, better and see how it can impact their bottom line.

 More reading: